andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 1\.2.3 – Admins have the right to teamview any player during the match.

-**1.3 – Arranging Matches**
+**1.3 – Arranging Matches – Long Cup Match Arrangements**

-1\.3.1 – **Long Cup Match Arrangements** – Matches can be played from Monday through to the following Monday, 22:00 CET.
+1\.3.1 – Matches can be played from Monday through to the following Monday, 22:00 CET.
 If you cannot find an agreement with the enemy team, the match will be automatically set for the Sunday at 20:00 CET.

-1\.3.2 – **Weekend Cup Match Arrangements** –
+1\.4 **– Arranging Matces – Weekend Cup Match Arrangements**

+1\.5 **–** **Match Arrangements – General**

 1\.3.2 – Matches should be arranged by sending a personal message on Discord to a clan's admin.